jayjun/rambo/README.md

 binaries.

 Goon is written in Go, a multithreaded runtime with a garbage collector.
 To be as lightweight as possible, Rambo’s shim is written in Rust.
-Single threaded, no garbage collector, no runtime overhead.
+No garbage collector, no runtime overhead.

-Most importantly, Goon currently [leaks](https://github.com/alco/porcelain/issues/13) processes.
-This isn’t an intractable problem, in fact writing a new driver to replace Goon should fix it.
-But Porcelain appears to be [abandoned](https://github.com/alco/porcelain/issues/50) and I need this in production so effort went into creating Rambo.
+Most importantly, Porcelain currently [leaks](https://github.com/alco/porcelain/issues/13) processes.
+Writing a new driver to replace Goon should fix it, but Porcelain appears to be [abandoned](https://github.com/alco/porcelain/issues/50) so effort went into creating Rambo.

 ### erlexec

 [erlexec](https://github.com/saleyn/erlexec) is great if you want fine grain control over external programs.

-Each external OS process is mirrored as an
-Erlang process, so you get asynchronous and bidirectional communication.
+Each external OS process is mirrored as an Erlang process, so you get asynchronous and bidirectional communication.
 You can kill your OS processes with any signal or monitor them for termination, among many powerful features.

 Choose erlexec if you want a kitchen sink solution.